awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-alias.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `TargetKeyId`  <a name="cfn-kms-alias-targetkeyid"></a>
-Identifies the CMK to which the alias refers\.
+Associates the alias with the specified [customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\.
+The CMK must be in the same AWS Region\.
+A valid CMK ID is required\.
+If you supply a null or empty string value, this operation returns an error\.
+For help finding the key ID and ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 Specify the key ID or the Amazon Resource Name \(ARN\) of the CMK\.
-You cannot specify another alias\.
-For help finding the key ID and ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+For example:
++ Key ID: `1234abcd-12ab-34cd-56ef-1234567890ab`
++ Key ARN: `arn:aws:kms:us-east-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`
+To get the key ID and key ARN for a CMK, use ListKeys or DescribeKey\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`